open-telemetry/opentelemetry-specification/specification/logs/api.md

 ### How to Create Log4J Style Appender

-An Appender implementation can be used to allow emitting `LogRecords` via OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
+An Appender implementation can be used to allow emitting logs via OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
 This approach is typically used for applications which are fine with changing the log transport and is [one of the supported](README.md#direct-to-collector) log collection